tf4482/acst-dl/README.md

-# Acast Downloader (acst-dl)
+# A Podcast Downloader (acst-dl)

-A Python script for downloading HTML content from podcast feeds and extracting MP3 links.
+A Python script for downloading content from podcast feeds and extracting MP3 links.
 Specifically designed for Acast podcast feeds, this tool can download podcast episodes and organize them into structured directories with intelligent duplicate detection.

 ## Features

-- 📥 Download HTML content from multiple URLs
+- 📥 Download content from multiple URLs (HTML pages, RSS feeds, etc.)
-- 🎵 Extract MP3 links from downloaded HTML pages
+- 🎵 Extract MP3 links from downloaded content
 - 📁 Organize downloads into named subdirectories
 - 🔐 **Hash-based duplicate detection** (prevents re-downloading same files)
 - 🧹 **Automatic cleanup of old files** (keeps only the most recent episodes)